wysilly/docs.getcloudify.org/content/cli/deployments.md

 Create a deployment on the manager

-`DEPLOYMENT_ID` -       is the id of the deployment you'd like to create.
+`DEPLOYMENT_ID` -       The ID of the deployment to create.

 #### Optional flags